desflaherty/project1/README.md

 Index.html:
 Black Coffee Logo  - which acts as a link to the home page when the user clicks on it.
 Navigation Bar - allows users to clearly navigate to the different sections in the website.
 A underline text effect is implemented on mouse over as well as a fixed underline when the user is on a particular section.
 The underline effect works in conjuction with the scrollbar using bootstraps scrollspy feature.
 The underline effect is implemented using a separate css file called underline.css contained in the assets folder.
+Nav bar toggle - drop down links for viewing the website on mobile.
 A Enquiry button - allows users to completed a form entering their details for a booking or enquiry.
 Index.html#music - Embedded SoundCloud playlist & link to amazon.co.uk site where the album 'pieces of me' can be purchased.
 Index.html#video - Embedded videos fom YouTube that can be viewed in the browser window of the DJs live performances.